Harrys (river access) camping area

 Surface: Sand and grass.
 Some vehicle access sites may have a woodchip base.

-Facilities: Untreated water (treat before drinking), toilets, picnic tables and picnic shelter in day-use area, jetty and canoe landing access points, park information.
+Facilities: Untreated water in day-use area – water supply not guaranteed (treat before drinking), toilets (wheelchair access ramp available), picnic tables and picnic shelter in day-use area, jetty and canoe landing access points, park information.

 Mobile phone coverage: Generally not available.